 Chase Bank can open its vault for CBD-related bank accounts, but will not offer its payment processing services just yet.
 More than likely, Chase will wait for the SAFE Banking Act or some other CBD financial services-enabling bill that will make the industry less precarious.
 Resourceful due to its size, Chase will also most likely wait for data to aggregate on what successful CBD companies look like in order to properly vet potential clients in the future.

 North Bay Credit Union is one of the only American banking institutions publicly admitting to handling transactions for cannabis companies, which they do confidentially for companies located in areas north of San Francisco.
 The credit union limits the size of the deposits that these companies can make in order to manage their capital ratios.
 Still, North Bay Credit Union risks federal prosecution for handling these transactions — still illegal under federal law — but serves their clients in spite of those risks.

 Despite all of the challenges in pursuing a hemp CBD or other hemp-related business in a newly legalized industry, if you have the passion and persistence profit will find a way.
 Use these time-tested strategies that would get any business off the ground.

 Do you know any angel investors or wealthy individuals that you could convince with your business plan?
-As of this posting, AngelList literally has 1,119 marijuana investors just waiting to be wooed by the right business plan.
-Watch out, though – professional investors most often look for other kinds of benefits in addition to common stock and can also control the valuation of your company with their investment.
+Professional investors most often look for other kinds of benefits in addition to common stock and can also control the valuation of your company with their investment.